gusm217/Challenge_DR/README.md

 - express-rescue: allows a cleaner and more readable code by wrapping up all erros and sending them to 'next()' on your handler error, as a middleware; <br/>
 - fast-text-encoding: this tool I confess I've never encountered before.
 An error showed up not allowing my integration tests to work.
 So I googled up and found this solution, which only had to be required on test's first line and worked =) <br/>
 - joi: joi is an amazing and powerful tool where you can validate your entries through schemas for Javascript code; <br/>
 - mongodb: as MongoDB is a non-relational database, relationships between data would have a better fit with relational databases, as MySQL.
 This is somewhat related to hierarchical data, but instead of ownership, you need peer relationships.
-Since the API doesn't need those relationships, found it more proper to use MongoDB, as we still can count on: storing large amount of data as the API scales, using cloude computing and storage and rapid development: If you are developing using modern agile methodologies, A NoSQL database doesn’t require the level of preparation typically needed for relational databases; <br/>
+Since this API doesn't need those relationships, found it more proper to use MongoDB, as we still can count on: storing large amount of data as the API scales, using cloude computing and storage and rapid development: If you are developing using modern agile methodologies, A NoSQL database doesn’t require the level of preparation typically needed for relational databases; <br/>
 "swagger-ui-express": it let's generate interactive API documentation that lets your users try out the API calls directly in the browser.  <br/>

 ### devDependencies:
 - chai: is an assertion library.
 Usually used to expect some answers of our tests; <br/>
 - chai-http: " provides an interface for live integration testing by making assertions for common http tasks; <br/>
 - mocha: is a test runner.
 This just means that it is a tool that runs and executes our tests.
-The tests themselves aren’t written in Mocha.
-Other test runners include Jasmine, Jest; <br/>
+The tests themselves aren’t written in Mocha; <br/>
 - mongodb-memory-server: it enables us to start a mongod process that stores data in memory.
 It is a package that spins up a real MongoDB server; <br/>
 - nodemon: simple monitor script for use during development of a node.js app; <br/>
 - sinon: provides stand-alone test spies, stubs, and mocks; <br/>